Results.

 |

-Pending judicial review, asylum seeker visas must be extended if applicants serve their review on the State Attorney.
+Asylum seeker visas must be extended pending judicial review if applicants serve the State Attorney or prove service.

 |